amirih/epipol/README.md

 - (QGIS install location)\apps\qgis\bin
 - (QGIS install location)\apps\Qt5\bin

+Adding a PYTHONPATH and PYTHONHOME environment variable may also be necessary to run the pyqgis scripts.

 <h2>Run the Simulation</h2>

 To compile the simulation but not start it, run compile.bat.<br>